 Concept and design for Conversations about Culture, a book of photographs and discussions with people across Ireland, gathered during a one-week round trip by Boz Temple-Morris and Alisdair McGregor.
 Published by Business to Arts, Dublin with photography by Matthew Thompson.
 Designed with Ben Branagan.

 We have been designing the DAAD’s annual Funding brochures and posters since 2001.
 In 2007, we developed a new direction which played on the often frustrating nature of tracking down funding opportunities.
 Designed with Stefania Tomasello.
 Photography by Tom Merrell.

 The DAAD asked us to design a promotional item which expressed its work as a sponsor of academic exchange between Germany and the UK.
 We designed a postcard set with overlapping aspects of British and German life.

 Germany has a rich tradition of fairy tales but what would a modern one look like?
 We designed the material for DAAD’s ‘Create A Modern German Fairytale’ competition.
-Entrants can respond by any medium they choose.
-Click here to visit the site and for information on how to enter.
+Entrants were able to participate by any medium of their choosing.

 see also BtoA Awards + The following two projects below